For the over 60 million people living in rural areas across America, the local hospital is more than just a place where lives are saved every day.

 Community hospitals facing the challenges of operating in a swift market to strengthen and sustain their businesses in the years ahead can try adopting five key strategies:

-Based on census data, close to 20 percent of the population inhabits the vast landscapes that account for rural America.
+Based on census data, close to 20 percent of the population inhabits the vast landscapes of rural America.
 Often these areas are plagued by outmoded infrastructures.
 Aside from access issues related to geographic disadvantages, other socioeconomic factors are at work exacerbating rural healthcare challenges such as:

 Historically, rural hospitals have provided a safety net for our most vulnerable citizens, but nearly half of those facilities operate on a thin or negative margin.